 QR Codes are Gateway that Leads Offline Customers to Digital World

-If you are a retail business and yet, don’t engage your customers digitally, you are most-probably missing 70% of your customers.
-QR Codes act as an organic, affordable, and straightforward marketing tool to acquire, convert and retain your end-customers (who generally walk-in to your store or buy your products from retail shops) with effective and interesting marketing campaigns.
+If you are a retail business and yet, don’t engage your customers digitally, you will probably miss 70% of your customers.
+QR Codes act as an organic, affordable, and straightforward marketing tool to acquire, convert and retain your end customers with effective and exciting marketing campaigns.
+QR codes for business especially manifold the engagement with customers who walk into your store or buy your products from retail shops.

 Educate customers (DIYs, vlogs, and how-to)